Sometimes you just don’t want the usual.

 Add in the eggs, marmalade, almond extract and greek yoghurt and combine well.

 Sprinkle the almond flour over the top and fold in.
-If ground almonds are not handy, try increasing the flour by half a cup instead.
+If ground almonds are not handy, increase the flour by half a cup instead.

 Once the batter is complete, transfer half to the prepared form and gently spsread to teh edges.